doga1234/Algorithm/README.md

 The Quicksort and Insertion Sort Project implements various versions of the Quicksort algorithm, along with a hybrid approach combining Quicksort and Insertion Sort.
 The project aims to explore different pivoting strategies and compare their performance on sorting datasets of varying sizes.

+## Shared Dataset Across Projects
+This repository contains a single data file that serves as the foundation for three distinct project

 For detailed information about each project, refer to the individual README files in their respective directories.